arikhativa/pool-tester/README.md

 # Madrid Pool Tester May

 ## About
-I am still working on this project.<br />
+I am still working on this project.
 It will be updated every ~day.

 ## How to use